 The main advantage of Lightroom over Photoshop is that the interface is much easier.
 There are no layers to understand, you can undo your changes at anytime, start over and batch develop with minimum effort.

 And if some editing will require the use of the more powerful Photoshop, you can export your image(s) in Photoshop.
 Do what you need to and then automatically re-import them to Lightroom.

 Black and White Infrared Photography

-The easiest way to get rid of the red colour is to convert your images to black and white.
-The image below shows a comparison between the B/W conversions for the same scene when photographed in colour versus infrared.
+The easiest way to get rid of the red color is to convert your images to black and white.
+The image below shows a comparison between the B/W conversions for the same scene when photographed in color versus infrared.

-As you can see the conversion will remove the red colour, but it will not affect the infrared look on foliage, water etc.
+As you can see the conversion will remove the red color, but it will not affect the infrared look on foliage, water etc.

 The easiest way to convert an infrared image is to use one of the black and white presets available in Lightroom’s Develop module.

 The presets are in the left panel of the Develop module.
 Click on B&W to open the drop down menu with the different black and white presets.
 By hovering over the different names you can see how they affect the image.

 As you can see, there is a preset called “B&W Infrared” and you may think that it will take a classic image and turn it into an infrared one.
 It does not do it quite right, as you can see in the image below.